jobindj/binder/docs/Notes/Finite Element/LS-Dyna/LS-Dyna.md

 # LS-Dyna

-LS-Dyna is a multiphysics finite element solver, used widely for explicit [[Finite Element|FEA]]
+LS-Dyna is a multiphysics finite element solver, used widely for explicit [[Finite-Element|FEA]]

 !!! tip "Learning resources: Getting Started"